 The site plan, grading, construction, and development activities comply with the mandatory requirements of the FCOZ, unless modifications or waivers have been expressly granted.

 The development complies with all applicable development regulations, standards, requirements, or plans adopted by the local or state authority, including but not limited to water quality and wastewater regulations.

+Applications are subject to the Completeness Review process outlined in 19.16.030.C.
+An application is considered as having been accepted only when deemed a complete application and the applicable application fees have been paid.
+The payment of a partial fee and preliminary plans for a pre-submittal review does not constitute a complete application.

 Expiration of Site Development Plan/Issuance of a Building Permit.